 I don’t advertise 3 prints for £14 because it’s a clunky price offer.
 The magic price is £10.
 That’s the hook to get people really interested.
 I can up-sell the better offer.

-How to Negotiate the Price of your Art Prints by Haggling
+How to Haggle The Price of Your Art Prints

 Outside the western world, haggling is often the norm and second nature to all those involved.
 No one bats an eyelid discussing a price, it’s ritualized and follows a set of unwritten rules.